The new magnetar SGR J1830-0645 in outburst: Radio Searches

-All data were folded using the X-ray ephemeris and searched over a dispersion measure (DM) range 0--1200\,pc\,cm$^{-3}$ and a spin period range of $\pm$1\,ms around the nominal value (after removing the most prominent radio frequency interference; RFI), using the software packages {\sc dspsr} \citep{vanstraten11} and {\sc psrchive} \citep{hotan04}.
-No pulsations were detected down to a folded $S/N$=10.
+All data were folded using the X-ray ephemeris and searched over a dispersion measure (DM) range of 0--1200\,pc\,cm$^{-3}$ and a spin period range of $\pm$1\,ms around the nominal value (after removing the most prominent radio frequency interference; RFI), using the software packages {\sc dspsr} \citep{vanstraten11} and {\sc psrchive} \citep{hotan04}.
+No pulsations were detected down to a folded signal-to-noise ratio of S/N=10.
 The corresponding flux density upper limits are reported in Table~\ref{tab:observations}.

-A search for bursts was performed on all data using the {\sc spandak} pipeline \citep{gajjar18}, sampling a DM range 0--1200\,pc\,cm$^{-3}$.
+A search for bursts was performed on all data using the {\sc spandak} pipeline \citep{gajjar18}, sampling a DM range of 0--1200\,pc\,cm$^{-3}$.
 After dedispersion, the time series were searched for pulses using matched-filtering with a maximum window size of 32\,ms. After a first automatic sifting of the generated candidates, visual inspection was performed on the events that passed the selection.
-No bursts were found at either L- or C-band.
+No bursts were found at either $L$ or $C$ band.